ntchjb/spigot-docker/README.md

 To stop the server, use `docker attach` and type `stop` to stop the server.
 The container will be automatically stopped after stopped the server.

 `START.sh` can be edited to change memory usage and other arguments.
-`condi.sh` will check for EULA and then start the server
+`condi.sh` will check for EULA and then start the server.
+No need to change here.

 enjoy :)